hoangnguyen2809/hoangnguyen2809.github.io/_posts/2024-08-07-server-overflow.md

 ### Tools

 Programming language: python, C <br>
-Tools used in this lab: scapy, Wireshark <br>
+Tools used in this lab: gdb, hexcalc <br>
 Software: VirtualBox

 ## Task 1: Get Familiar with the Shellcode